 Donald J Polzella

-Donald Polzella is Associate Dean for Faculty Development and Graduate Programs in the College of Arts and Sciences at the University of Dayton and holds the rank of Professor in the Department of Psychology.
+Donald Polzella is the former Associate Dean for Faculty Development and Graduate Programs in the College of Arts and Sciences at the University of Dayton and holds the rank of Professor Emeritus in the Department of Psychology.
 He is the former Raymond A. Roesch, S.M.
 Chair in the Social Sciences.
 He received his Ph.D. in experimental psychology from the University of Michigan-Ann Arbor in 1974.
 Dr. Polzella has published or presented, both here and abroad, on topics related to psychology, ergonomics, statistics, computer science, and aesthetics.
 His work in the areas of aviation, information technology, electronic learning, and family literacy has been funded by public and private agencies.
 Dr. Polzella's current teaching and research interests focus on the history of psychology, environmental design, the psychology of the arts - primarily painting and music - and multimedia education.

 - Ph.D.
 University of Michigan, 1974